-- To include specified values in the execution results summary for a policy. - While designing a policy, to show the result of a specific node in order to verify that certain values are being evaluated as expected in cases where the value would not otherwise be displayed in the validation results (because validation results only display the values that are used by a subsequent node).
-Once the policy logic is fully validated, you can remove the Return Value nodes to make the policy smaller.
+- To include specified values in the execution results summary for a policy. - While designing a policy, to show the result of a specific node to verify that results are as expected in cases where the value would not otherwise be displayed in the validation results (because validation results only display the values that are used by a subsequent node).
+Once the policy logic is fully validated, you can remove the Return Value nodes to make the policy smaller and reduce the amount of information included in the execution history summary field. - When used within a sub policy, to define the output values of the Sub Policy node.